ballerina-attic/ballerina-honeycomb/README.md

 This system will illustrate the manipulation of student details in a school/college management system.
 The administrator will be able to perform the following actions in this service.

     - Add a student's details to the system.
-    - List down all the students' details who are registered in the system.
+    - List down all the student's details who are registered in the system.
     - Delete a student's details from the system by providing student ID.
     - Generate a mock error (for observability purposes).
     - Get a student's marks list by providing student ID.

 ![Honeycomb](images/ballerina-honeycomb.svg "Ballerina-Honeycomb")

-- **Make Requests** : To perform actions on student  management service, a console based client program has been written in Ballerina for your ease of making requests.
+- **Make Requests** : To perform actions on student management service, a console-based client program has been written in Ballerina for your ease of making requests.

 ## Prerequisites